decentraland/documentation/content/creator/sdk7/architecture/custom-components.md

 {{< /hint >}}

 {{< hint warning >}}
-**📔 Note**   All values in a custom component are optional when instancing a component.
+**📔 Note**:  All values in a custom component are optional when instancing a component.
 There is no mechanism to define default values for these fields when instancing the component, but you can define systems that execute default behaviors if no values are present for a given field.
 {{< /hint >}}

 ### Default Schema types